synapsecns/sanguine/packages/docs/docs/consensus/index.md

 sidebar_position: 1
 ---

-# Protocol Overview
+# Overview

+The **Synapse Messaging System** allows smart contracts to send messages from one blockchain to another.

 ## How It Works

 Decentralized agents follow a simple and secure four-step process to relay cross-chain messages on behalf of client-controlled smart contracts:

-1. **Broadcast**:
-   Cross-chain messages are broadcast by client-controlled smart contracts and sent to the Synapse origin chain contract.

 ```
 DEST_CHAIN_ID:    123456